Behnoushin/Behnoushin/README.md

 ## 👩‍💻 About Me

-I'm a passionate **Backend Developer** who made the exciting leap into tech to chase my love for **problem-solving** and crafting smart, digital solutions.🎒
+I'm a passionate **Backend Developer** who made the exciting leap into tech to chase my love for **problem-solving** and crafting smart, digital solutions. 🎒

+After diving deep into **Python** and **Django**, I have learned **C#** and developed a strong interest in the **.NET ecosystem**, building projects and exploring its capabilities. 🚀

-After diving deep into **Python** and **Django**, I have worked on several projects from scratch all the way to deployment — proving that I can turn ideas into real, working projects! 🚀
+I have worked on several projects from scratch all the way to deployment — proving that I can turn ideas into real, working projects! 💻

 I’m eager to take on new challenges and keep growing every day by learning exciting new things, passionately advancing in this amazing career journey. 💫✨

 ---